canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-ubuntu-server/install-ubuntu-server.md

 ## Overview
 Duration: 0:01

 Ubuntu Server is a variant of the standard Ubuntu you already know, tailored for networks and services.
-It's just as capable of running a simple file server or operating within a 50,000 node cloud.
+It's just as capable of running a simple file server as it is operating within a 50,000 node cloud.

 Unlike the installation of Ubuntu Desktop, Ubuntu Server does not include a graphical installation program.
 Instead, it uses a text menu-based process.
 If you'd rather install the desktop version, take a look at our [Install Ubuntu desktop][tut-desktop] tutorial.